yuchuehw/DigitsSolver/solveAuto.md

 This script is provided under the [MIT License](LICENSE).

 Please note that the documentation assumes you have already set up the necessary environment and dependencies as mentioned in the "Prerequisites" section.
-Make sure to replace `digits_solver.py` with the actual filename if you have named the file differently.